CiceroXiao/practical-python/Notes/01_Introduction/01_Python.md

 topic in quotes such as `help("for")` instead.
 If that doesn’t work, you’ll have to turn to an internet search.

-Followup: Go to <http://docs.python.org> and find the documentation for the `abs()` function (hint: it’s found under the library reference related to built-in functions).
+Follow up: Go to <http://docs.python.org> and find the documentation for the `abs()` function (hint: it’s found under the library reference related to built-in functions).